 The national shortage of pediatric neurologists has been deemed a crisis by both the American Academy of Neurology and the Child Neurology Society.
 For this reason, a high priority for the Division is to train future pediatric neurologists.
 To achieve this goal, our Division maintains a competitive Pediatric Neurology (PN) Training Program that will provide high-quality faculty for many years to come.

 Division faculty conduct a variety of neurologic bench/basic research and clinical studies, including clinical trials.
 Current studies are focused in five areas: metabolic disorders of the nervous system, neuromuscular disease clinical trials, anti-epileptic drug trials, clinical trials in pediatric stroke, and clinical studies in the autism spectrum.
-Research funding from a variety of sources, including the NIH, exceeded $400,000 in 2009.
 Faculty present results of their work at many national and international meetings and publish articles in peer-reviewed journals.